 No judgment.
 No worries.
 You’re not doing anything wrong.
 Just gently refocus yourself on your breath.

-Mindfulness training is not just a fad.
-It is part of a strategy for good, healthy living.
+Mindfulness meditation is not just a fad; it is part of a strategy for good, healthy living.

-If you are committed to authentic living, learning to discipline your mind is a key step.
-Mindfulness meditation is a great way to develop that discipline.
+If you are committed to living fully, learning to discipline your mind is a key step.
+Mindfulness meditation helps you develop that discipline.